EkkaratT/NLP_a1_That-What-I-Like/README.md

 # NLP_a1_That What I Like
 Assignment a1_That What I Like

+## Project Overview

+This project implements and analyzes various **Word Embedding models** (Word2Vec and GloVe) for Natural Language Processing (NLP) tasks, such as word similarity and word analogies.
+A web application is developed to search for the top 10 most similar contexts using a trained Skipgram model.

 ### Preparation and Training

  - Modified the **Word2Vec** implementation (with and without negative sampling) and **GloVe** from the lab lecture.